letsemploy/docs/docs/how/ojobpub-format.md

 ## What is a JSON Schema

-[JSON Schema](https://json-schema.org) is an IETF standard providing a format for what JSON data is required for a given application and how to interact with it.
-Applying such standards for a JSON document enforce consistency and data validity,
+[JSON Schema](https://json-schema.org) is an IETF standard providing a format for what JSON data is required for a given application and how to interact with it: Applying such standards for a JSON document enforces consistency and data validity.

 ## oJobPub JSON

-oJobPub is meant to be minimalistic, mainly containing meta infos about the job and a short summary.
-It is not meant to have all possible data of a job posting: e.g. the process of application is and will not be covered.
+A possible output could look like the sample below, however, some of the (blue) keys (e.g. `workload` or `jobDescription`) are optional while others are required (e.g. `jobTitle`).
+This is why we also provide a [oJobPub JSON Schema](https://raw.githubusercontent.com/ojobpub/schema/refs/heads/main/v1/ojobpub.json) and an online validator tool [validator.ojobpub.org](https://validator.ojobpub.org) to allow verification of the data structure.

 !!! note
     JSON might look complicated if you're not familiar with it, but don't worry — you won't have to write it by hand.
 Once this format is finalized, we'll provide tools to help you generate and validate the structure.

-An possible output could look like this, however, some of the (blue) keys (e.g. `workload` or `jobDescription`) are optional while others are required (e.g. `jobTitle`).
-This is why we also provide a [oJobPub JSON Schema](https://raw.githubusercontent.com/ojobpub/schema/refs/heads/main/v1/ojobpub.json) and an online validator tool [validator.ojobpub.org](https://validator.ojobpub.org) verify your written oJobPub JSON.
+In the following sample, we see first an `employer` object containing infos about the company: *name*, *location*, *industry*, (main website) *url*.

+Later we find a list of open job positions, called *vacancies*.
+In the sample, we only see one vacancy but there is currently no limit how many vacancy entries you add.

 ```json
 {